Freeman School of Business: Darwin Fenner Student Managed Fund

 In the Darwin Fenner Student Managed Fund course, students actively manage more than $5.8 million of Tulane University's endowment in three separate equity portfolios – and regularly beat the benchmark indexes.
 Students are empowered to manage real risk with real money by studying academic research and learning methods for analyzing stocks while managing a mid-cap or a small-cap portfolio.
 Students utilize the software and databases used by professional fund managers, including Bloomberg Terminals, ThomsonOne.com, Standard & Poor's Net Advantage, and Standard & Poor's Capital IQ.

 Aaron Selber, Jr. Courses on Distressed Debt and Hedge Funds

 In the Selber courses, students dedicate an entire semester to learning about distressed debt (each spring) or hedge funds (each fall).
 Students can apply to take one or both courses, which complement topics in the traditional long-only equity or investment grade bond world.

-Global Leadership Program

-As part of their international-business concentration, all Freeman MBAs complete Global Leadership Modules on conducting business in Latin America, Europe and Asia.
-Each module includes a trip to the region being reviewed, where classes are taught at local business schools and students get the opportunity to visit local businesses.
-Recent visits took place in Paris, Beijing, Monterrey, and Buenos Aires.
-Schools visited have included ITAM, Tsinghua University and EGADE.

 Trading room

 The Freeman School's trading room has ninety-eight flat-screen computer monitors, televisions to provide news coverage, and a stock ticker monitor.
 All the desks have access to Bloomberg and Reuters financial databases.
 The trading room is meant to resemble spaces that can be found usually at banks and brokerage houses.